Genivia/ugrep/README.md

                   of NUM may be 1, 2, 4, or 8.

            -U, --binary
-                  Forces PATTERN to match bytes instead of Unicode characters when searching binary files.
-For example,  `\xa3'  matches  byte  A3 (hex) instead of UTF-8 byte sequence C2 A3 for Unicode character U+00A3.
+                  Forces PATTERN to match  bytes,  not  Unicode  characters,  when searching  files.
+For  example,  `\xa3'  matches byte A3 (hex) instead of the  UTF-8  sequence  C2  A3  for  Unicode  character U+00A3.

            -V, --version
                   Display version information and exit.

            -v, --invert-match
                   Selected  lines are those not matching any of the specified pat- terns.

+           -W SEP, --separator=SEP
+                  Use SEP as field separator between file name, line number,  col- umn number, byte offset, and the matched line.
+The default is a colon (`:').

            -w, --word-regexp
                   The pattern or -e patterns are searched for as  a  word  (as  if surrounded by `\<' and `\>').

            -X, --free-space
                   Spacing (blanks and tabs) in regular expressions are ignored.

            -x, --line-regexp
                   Only  input lines selected against the entire pattern or -e pat- terns are considered to be matching lines (as if surrounded by ^ and $).

-           -Y ENCODING, --file-format=ENCODING
+           -Y ENCODING, --encoding=ENCODING
-                  The input file format.
-The possible values of ENCODING can  be:
+                  The  input  file  encoding.
+The possible values of ENCODING can
-                  `binary',  `ISO-8859-1',  `ASCII',  `EBCDIC', `UTF-8', `UTF-16',
+                  be:  `binary',   `ISO-8859-1',   `ASCII',   `EBCDIC',   `UTF-8',
-                  `UTF-16BE',  `UTF-16LE',   `UTF-32',   `UTF-32BE',   `UTF-32LE',
+                  `UTF-16',    `UTF-16BE',   `UTF-16LE',   `UTF-32',   `UTF-32BE',
-                  `CP437',   `CP850',   `CP1250',  `CP1251',  `CP1252',  `CP1253',
+                  `UTF-32LE',  `CP437',  `CP850',  `CP1250',  `CP1251',  `CP1252',
-                  `CP1254', `CP1255', `CP1256', `CP1257', `CP1258'
+                  `CP1253', `CP1254', `CP1255', `CP1256', `CP1257', `CP1258'

            -y     Equivalent to -i.
 Obsoleted.

            -Z, --null
                   Prints a zero-byte after the file name.

-           -z SEP, --separator=SEP
-                  Use SEP as field separator between file name, line number,  col- umn number, byte offset, and the matched line.
-The default is a colon (`:').
+           -z, --decompress
+                  Decompress  files to search.
+This feature is not yet available.

            The regular expression pattern syntax is an extended form of the  POSIX ERE syntax.
 For an overview of the syntax see README.md or visit: